-This is actually an excellent point that I have never heard brought up before.
-But many data types really make no sense to move into memory.
+This is an excellent point that I have never heard brought up before.
+But many data types make no sense to move into memory.
 Good for Dan to point this out, and the specific reason why it makes no sense to do so.

 How About a Reasonable Approach to What is Loaded into Memory?

 “IFS Applications customers can choose to keep some, all or none of their database in memory.
 Although our technology supports running the entirety of IFS Applications in memory, we believe that a more focused in-memory approach may be desirable.
 To help our customers choose the right things to put in memory, we provide an In-Memory Advisor as well as pre-configured In-Memory Acceleration packages for common scenarios in manufacturing, asset and service management.